 One of the key things the governor did from the start was to focus on treating well the seniors in nursing homes.
 He refused to send COVID cases to these homes, saying the data didn't support the need to do so.
 He said that if they ran out of hospital beds, he'd simply build field hospitals.
 As a result, the nursing home death binge never happened in his state.

 DeSantis also concentrated testing where it was needed.
 No need to test every person walking down the street.
 Save it for vulnerable populations — for instance, the staff in nursing homes.

-Imagine not have the teachers’ unions in charge!
+Imagine not having the teachers' unions in charge!
 They sued the state and lost.
-Too bad the information on how Florida beat them isn’t more widely known.
+Too bad the information on how Florida beat them isn't more widely known.
 They have been forced to teach, in person, in school.
 No Zoom sessions needed.
-I guess parents can opt-out, but DeSantis said most have kept their kids in school.
-Florida hasn’t had a problem with COVID in their schools.
-That’s not a surprise!
+I guess parents can opt out, but DeSantis said most have kept their kids in school.
+Florida hasn't had a problem with COVID in the schools.
+That's not a surprise!

 Another topic Levin and DeSantis discussed was election integrity.
 The governor saw no need to institute across-the-board mail-in voting.
 Floridians did their voting on Election Day, period, with normal mail-in rules and no last-minute changes.
 He said he'd had no problem certifying the results because the election was normal, the process trustworthy.

 The whole conversation between the two men made me nostalgic.
 It's sad that this normalcy can't happen everywhere.
 We had a water main break in front of my house this evening.
 It turned into a huge event — dozens of kids, their parents, all out for the festivities.
 The police guarded it until the municipal water district could send people out to take care of the problem, but it developed into a block party.